Cleman25/Live-Translations/README.md

 ## Contact

-If you have any questions, feel free to contact me at clementan25@gmail.com.
+If you have any questions, feel free to contact me.